How to shake-off a bad day.

 Whatever you decide, just make sure you are choosing healthy options that allow you to feel empowered.
 The goal is to remind yourself, that while you may have had a bad day or a set back today, you are confident, capable and resilient!

 Another thought: It’s helpful to establish a routine to signal the end of your workday.
-Wether that’s heading to the gym, or listening to a podcast on the way home, or even meditating for a few minutes before you start your car and drive home, try to get into a routine.
+Wether that’s heading to the gym, or listening to a podcast on the way home, or even meditating for a few minutes before you get our of your car when you get home, try to get into a routine.

 This simple step can help signal to your brain (and body) the clear end of the work day and can be a clear action that separates your work time from your home life.